Baltic Sea campaigns (1939–1945): Operations in 1942

 In 1942, the Baltic Fleet was confined to the innermost part of the Gulf of Finland by German minefields.
 The Soviets maintained the Oranienbaum Bridgehead and sent several submarines into the open Baltic via Lavansaari island, which now proved an invaluable base for both submarines and light surface forces.
 Submarines attacked German-Finnish as well as neutral shipping with limited success, sinking 18 ships but losing 12 submarines.

 Although the losses inflicted by the Soviet submarines were fairly light, their presence in the Baltic Sea disrupted transportation and forced vessels to use safer coastal waterways instead of faster open sea routes.
 Continued Soviet submarine operations forced the Germans and Finns to step up their anti-submarine efforts in the Gulf of Finland, and largely due to these efforts, Soviet submariners met increasing hardships and losses, while seeing ever-fewer victories against Axis shipping.

 The Soviets had evacuated most of the islands in the Gulf of Finland in late 1941.
 They recaptured the Suursaari from a small Finnish detachment in January 1942; two months later, a larger Finnish force with strong air cover marched over the ice and drove off the Soviet garrison.
 Soviet attempts to regain the island resulted in battles which continued over the ice until April 1942.
 Finnish and German forces also captured lightly defended Tytärsaari.
 In July 1942, the Soviets attempted to wrest the small island of Someri from the Finnish.
 In spite of initial success, the Soviet landing force was crushed, and the supporting naval units were repulsed in what proved to be one of the largest surface actions seen on the Baltic Sea during World War II.
-During this battle, Finish gunboats Turunmaa and Hämeenmaa were both damaged by Soviet aircraft.
+During this battle, Finnish gunboats Turunmaa and Hämeenmaa were both damaged by Soviet aircraft.